diodemusic/lulu/README.md

 ## lulu handles

-* Optimised rate limiting ensuring you get the most out of your api key.
+* Optimised rate limiting ensuring you get the most out of your API key.

 * Caching so you never have to make the same call twice.